complxalgorithm/TweetKeywordMapper/README.md

 The program runs as the <em>tweetkeywordmapper</em> package.
 ```
 username ^ TweetKeywordMapper => python3 tweetkeywordmapper -h
-usage: python3 tweetkeywordmapper [-h] [-s] [-r] [-c]
+usage: python3 tweetkeywordmapper [-s] [-r] [-c] [-h]

-Search/Import Tweet data from US states with a keyword, then map the count results
+Search/Import Tweet data from US states with a keyword, then map the count results.

 optional arguments:
-  -h, --help    show this help message and exit
   -s, --search  search Twitter for Tweets containing a specific keyword, then map results
   -r, --read    import Tweet data from a CSV/XLSX file, then map results
-  -c, --counts  tally the total for each unique value of a specified field from a CSV/XLSX file
+  -c, --counts  tally the count for each unique value of a specified field from a CSV/XLSX file
+  -h, --help    display usage information
 ```
 The program accepts a single argument with one of four options: search, read, counts, or help.